 Why Is That Important?

 Because ozone is such an effective oxidant, it neutralises all organic and inorganic material.
 This means that it kills viruses, bacteria, mould, mildew, fungus and germs.
 It can be used to kill impurities and odours in the air and in water.
-In other words, ozone gas can clean the air and water as effectively, and often more effectively than any chemicals.
+In other words, ozone gas can clean the air and water as effectively, and often more effective than any chemicals.

 Why Not Just Use Chemicals?

-When we use chemical sprays to clear the air of bacteria, or put chemicals in water to kill the germs, the chemicals leave a residue behind which is unhealthy for humans.
+When we use chemical sprays to clear the air of bacteria or put chemicals in the water to kill the germs, the chemicals leave a residue behind which is unhealthy for humans.
 When ozone is used to do the same thing, it leaves behind NO chemical residues.
-It is also far more effective for killing odours than chemicals, because it actually kills the bacteria responsible for the smell, rather than just masking the smell with another.
+It is also far more effective for killing odours than chemicals because it actually kills the bacteria responsible for the smell, rather than just masking the smell with another.
 Ozone works 3000 times faster and is 2.5 times stronger than chlorine.

 Where Can Ozone Be Used?

 Ozone can be used anywhere where germs and bad smells are unwanted, which is of course everywhere.
 It is used for sanitising, deodorising and making areas hygienic.
 It can be used domestically, in the home or office, commercially in hotels, restaurants and hospitals and industrially for water purification and sterilisation purposes in factories and agricultural warehouses.

 At high levels, ozone can be uncomfortable for humans.
 However, ozone generators produce ozone at levels to kill micro-organisms, levels that are too low to be dangerous to humans.
 All our units conform to Guidance Note EH/38/96 of the UK Health and Safety Executive.

 Ozone or trivalent oxygen is perhaps the most misunderstood element in the air we breathe.
 However, Ozone is definitely the greatest natural purification element we have available to deal with man-made pollutants.